HomeDirectoriesBoston Law Firms Winning the Directory Game

 Directories that penalize aggressive optimization

 Quick tip: Never put practice area keywords in your Google Business Profile business name.
 Your firm name should appear exactly as it does on your letterhead and bar registration.
 “Smith & Jones LLP” is correct.
-“Smith & Jones LLP — Boston Personal Injury Lawyers” will eventually trigger a suspension.
+“Smith & Jones LLP, Boston Personal Injury Lawyers” will eventually trigger a suspension.
 I’ve seen it happen to three Boston firms in the past 18 months alone.

-Attribution in legal marketing is notoriously difficult.
+Attribution in legal marketing is notoriously hard.
 A prospective client might see your Google Business Profile, visit your Avvo page, read a review, visit your website, and then call your main office number two weeks later.
 Which touchpoint gets credit?

 Separating branded search lift from directory traffic